Yanan-Gao/confetti/README.md

 Override these values in your job-specific configuration files when a different format is required.

+## Reserved keywords

+The generator populates several keys automatically.
+Do **not** override them unless you know what you are doing:

+- `environment` – one of `prod`, `test` or `experiment`.
+- `experimentName` – the experiment identifier for non-production environments.
+- `data_namespace` – base path partition derived from the environment.
+- `run_date` – the logical run date used by templates.
+- `run_date_format` – format string for `run_date` (default `%Y-%m-%d`).
+- `version_date_format` – version path date format (default `%Y%m%d`).
+- `full_version_date_format` – full timestamp format (default `%Y%m%d000000`).

+## Configuration groups

+Each job exposes three configuration files:

+1. **identity** – settings that impact results, rendered from `identity_config.yml.j2`.
+2. **execution** – options controlling how the job runs.
+Currently the only field is `forceRun`, rendered from `execution_config.yml.j2`.
+3. **output** – paths to all expected outputs, rendered from `output_config.yml.j2`.

+Provide a single `config.yml` in your override folder to replace any values in these templates.
+If a template omits a default value for a field, that field becomes required in your override.

 ## CI pipeline

-When a merge request updates `config-overrides/` without regenerating the files under `configs/`, the GitLab pipeline automatically runs `make build env=all`.
-If new files are produced, a commit named `ci: auto-generate configs` is pushed back to the branch so the generated configs stay in sync.
-The generate job then fails to stop the current pipeline so the next run performs the deployment.
+Every branch triggers an automatic build.
+If you modify `config-overrides/` without updating the generated files, the pipeline runs `make build env=all` and pushes a commit named `ci: auto-generate configs` back to your branch with the updated configs.
+That build stops so the next run can handle deployment.

+Your branch deployment targets the **test** environment.
+After your changes are merged into `master`, the pipeline deploys the **experiment** and **prod** configs.